Description

 Those who receive an SSRI Seed Money Grant are required to provide additional information:

-- A notification of the submission of a proposal to an external funding agency, which should be within 12 months of the end of the award.
+2. A notification of submitting a proposal to an external funding agency, which should be within 12 months of the end of the award.
 If the sponsor to which you are applying does not have a deadline that falls within that month's window, please contact Chris Rodriguez (carod@rice.edu) to discuss your intended submission.